 - Slightly lower returns in more purchase categories

-The TD Aeroplan Visa Infinite Privilege Credit Card is TD Canada Trust’s premier credit card in Canada and our #1 official Aeroplan credit card.
-It’s got all the Air Canada perks that matter, ample insurance coverage, and an amazing perks package to boot.
+The TD Aeroplan Visa Infinite Privilege Card is TD Canada Trust's premier credit card in Canada.
+It's got all the Air Canada perks that matter, ample insurance coverage, and an amazing perks package to boot.

 Fewer points, more spending categories